project-spacelord/acsac22-ae/doc-src/testing.md

     might have to be changed if the host machine uses these port numbers for other purposes.
     All the other settings are hardcoded in the provided storage server image, so reviewers do not need to modify them (e.g., wireguard subnet IPs).
+    * Inside QEMU, use `10.0.2.2` to connect to the host.
 4. Put `config.toml` at the same directory with `token` program.
 5. Flash the hub image to the board or prepare the QEMU image.